privacyidea/privacyidea/doc/application_plugins/rlm_perl.rst

 Installation
 ------------

-If you want to install the FreeRADIUS Plugin on Ubuntu 14.04 LTS this can be easily done, since there is a ready made package (see :ref:`install_ubuntu_freeradius`).
+If you want to install the FreeRADIUS Plugin on Ubuntu 14.04 LTS or 16.04 LTS, this can be easily done, since there is a ready made package (see :ref:`install_ubuntu_freeradius`).